 How-To Navigate Your Local Farmers’ Market

-As part of the Global Wellness Day 7-Step Manifesto, we’re encouraged to eat local, organic produce.
+We’re encouraged to eat local, organic produce.
 Where better to get this fresh food than your local farmers’ market?
 Our friends at Green Mountain at Fox Run are helping us navigate the markets with ease!

 by June Lupiani, RD, Nutrition Leader at Green Mountain at Fox Run